verlok/picturePolyfill/README.md

 ## picturePolyfill advantages

+PicturePolyfill is fast and easy to use because:

 * **loading performance**: it serves only one image, no other double HTTP requests are made
 * **computing performance**: it doesn't execute while a smooth (animated or manually dragged) browser resize is in progress, avoiding useless DOM parsing and HTTP requests to mid-breakpoints images that the user might not need
 * **support to HD (Retina) displays** easily made (no need to prefix HD media queries with the `-webkit-` prefix)